mikewesthad/navmesh/packages/phaser2-navmesh/README.md

 Version 2.0.4 - 2018-01-03

-- Bug: fixed a bug when destroying navmeshes, from [@GGAlanSmithee](https://github.com/GGAlanSmithee)
+- Bug: fixed a bug when destroying navmeshes, thanks to [@GGAlanSmithee](https://github.com/GGAlanSmithee) for pointing it out